Believing there are Home Design Rules can be comforting;

-that if you stay within the lines,
+If you stay within the guidelines,

-you won’t goof up and embarrass yourself.
+you won’t screw up and embarrass yourself.

 “Ceilings should always be white, because white makes the ceiling appear higher.”

-“Pictures should always be hung at eye level.”
+“Art should always be hung at eye level.”

 “Dining chairs should always match.”

 - Don’t pinch pennies ’til they hurt either.
-Good quality is an investment in satisfaction over time.
-Stress interesting, over cheap.
+Searching flea markets for bargains can be both fun and rewarding but remember to stress interesting over cheap.
 Don’t buy something mediocre just because you got a good deal on it.
 If you buy junk, you own junk.
+Good quality is an investment in satisfaction over time.
 This is particularly true about art.

 - Break up the sets…please.
 This means dining chairs, bedroom suites, and china too.
 Pairs, however, add balance and cohesiveness.
 Try mixing pairs together where applicable.

-- Here’s a question: are you veering toward near neurotic worry over whether your choices are in good taste?
+- Lighten up: are you veering toward neurotic worry over whether your choices are in good taste?
 Good taste for whom?
-Even if you are sure you are being graded by a jury of your peers, in the end, this is your home: it’s supposed to be all about you and what you find beautiful and restful to live with.
-Besides, as Dorothy Parker put it,
+Even if you actually are being graded by a jury of your peers, in the end, this is your home.
+It’s supposed to be all about you and what you find beautiful and restful to live with.

 “A little bad taste is like a nice dash of paprika.”

-Photo – Apartmenttherapy.com
+Photo – www.elementsofstyleblog.com